kjaleshire/vagrant-boxes/README.md

 11. `cd` to the directory for the VM in particular (*not* the Vagrantfile directory), usually within `~/VirtualBox VMs`.
 12. Run `vboxmanage modifyhd --compact <disk_name>` where `disk_name` is the name of the virtual hard disk, e.g. `box-disk1.vmdk`.
 This will also take several minutes.
 13. Done!
 Continue using the box as usual.

-##### Configuration

-Each app exposes its configuration as an ERB template inside the `conf` directory.
-This template is rendered and copied over the guest's configuration when the machine is provisioned.

-The configuration is re-rendered each time the `vagrant` command is run but *not* copied again.
-You must copy it over again within the guest.
-Check out the bootstrap script for details.